rei/balsa/README.md

     },

     // Define default logging level.
 If undefined, all levels will be logged.
-    // May be changed post-instantiation with `.maxLevel()`.
-Relays may override
+    // May be changed post-instantiation with `.setMaxLevel()`.
+Relays may
-    // this value in their own configuration.
+    // override this value in their own configuration.
     maxLevel: undefined,

     // Define default message format.